psi4/psi4numpy/README.md

 #####Contact: dsmith@auburn.edu

 #####Psi4 v1.1
 Note: This repostitory has drifted over time from its original intent.
-A cleanup pass and update to Psi v1.1 can be found in the `v1.1` repository.
+A cleanup pass and update to Psi4 version v1.1 is taking place.
+Please see the `master` branch for a Psi4 v1.0 compliant Psi4NumPy version.

 #####Overview